Anubhav Sinha on why ‘Article 15’ has a Brahmin hero: ‘The privileged should challenge privilege’

 That was the climax in the end.
 During the recce, we would come across swamps and ponds, and we’d ask villagers if they were safe.
 They would wade through the waters barefoot.
 They’d return and tell us that there are leeches and mostly non-poisonous snakes.
 These guys did not get hurt in that very swamp we shot in for the last scene, because that’s a way of life for them.

-When we shot with our actors, although nothing serious happened, the leech bites did take places.
+When we shot with our actors, although nothing serious happened, the leech bites did take place.
 Every now and then, some extra would come screaming.
 We had a doctor and an ambulance on standby.
 Also, the ground below the water was mossy and uneven.
 Kumud Mishra was the first guy to enter the water and he fell down.

 And the scene in which a manual scavenger emerges from a drain, covered in sludge?